 Brand Consistency

-Brand consistency means that a brand maintains a uniform and recognisable identity across all communication channels and touchpoints.
+Brand consistency means maintaining a uniform and recognisable identity across all communication channels and brand touchpoints.

 Brand Culture